Mayonnaisu/manga-image-translator/my_tools/docs/README.md

 ### <mark>Update if the launchers fail to clean up MIT result folder.
 I have fixed the issue.</mark>

-### Some things have been changed, so it's recommended to update to newer components.
+### Some things have been changed and fixed, so it's recommended to update to newer components.
 See the [UPDATE section for more info](https://github.com/Mayonnaisu/manga-image-translator/tree/main/my_tools?tab=readme-ov-file#update).

 ## ABOUT
 This fork doesn't change the core functions of the original program.
 This is still Manga Image Translator, but with some minor tweaks & extra components to make it easier and more convenient to set up and use.